Our staff work across Washington state and into British Columbia, including a main office in Seattle and field offices in Bellingham and Twisp.

 Meet Our Staff

 Our Board of Directors and Board of Advisers govern and advise our organization, bringing leadership and expertise from a wide variety of Northwest business, conservation, scientific, technology, philanthropy, tribal and First Nation governance, and other sectors.
 For Learn more about our Boards!

 Collaboration is a vital tactic for creating durable conservation progress.
 From our pioneering protection of important lynx habitat in the Loomis State Forest to our cutting-edge work with Working for Wildlife Initiative, we know that by working together, we’re building a stronger, wilder future for the Great Northwest!

 We are proud to be a part of numerous ground-breaking coalitions that address issues crucial to wildlife, wildlands and people.
 Visit our coalitions page for a full list of coalitions and collaboratives we’re involved with.

 National Wildlife Federation

 We are also the Washington state affiliate organization of the National Wildlife Federation, America’s oldest and largest conservation organization.
 Since 1936, the National Wildlife Federation has worked across the country to unite Americans from all walks of life in giving wildlife a voice.
 Learn more about our alliance with this nationwide federation in this blog post from our Executive Director or in this affiliate highlight blog from NWF.

 Our finances: As a 501(c)3 non-profit organization, all donations to Conservation Northwest are tax deductible to the full extent of the law.
 Our non-profit federal tax-exempt number is 94-3091547 and our Washington state UBI # is 601 135 446.
-We are rated 4 out of 4 stars by Charity Navigator, are a Better Business Bureau Accredited Charity, and are a 1% For the Planet Non-Profit Partner.
+We are a Better Business Bureau Accredited Charity, and are a 1% For the Planet Non-Profit Partner.